 Diwali is one of the biggest festivals of India.
-Hence, we have brought you everything you need to know about Diwali in 2016.
+Hence, we have brought you everything you need to know about Diwali.

 Diwali is derived from the Sanskrit term Deepavali which means an array of lights.
 Thus, Diwali is also referred to as the Festival of Lights.
 Being associated with the term Festival of Lights, Diwali or Deepavali means much more than just lighting a lamp or burning of fireworks.
 It marks the removal of darkness, worldly concerns and ignorance from one’s soul and replace it with the Lord’s divinity.